KamDiaV/my-portfolio/readme.md

 - Can close via the “×” button, backdrop click, or Esc key
 - Styled and animated via SCSS in contact-popup block

+---

 ## 🔧 BEM Methodology
 All CSS classes follow the Block__Element--Modifier pattern.
 This keeps styles modular, reusable, and easy to maintain.

+---

 ## 👩‍💻 Author
 Diana Stepanova

 - Telegram: [@kamikodi](https://t.me/kamikodi)
 - [LinkedIn](https://www.linkedin.com/in/diana-stepanova-9a08a335b/)

+---

+### Enjoy coding!
+If you have any questions or suggestions for improving the project, please feel free to open a pull request on GitHub.